LINBIT/drbd-reactor/doc/promoter.md

 [this section](promoter.md#ocf-resource-agents) for details.

-The configuration can contain a setting that specifies that resources are stopped whenever the plugin exits (e.g., on service restart).
+The configuration can contain a setting that specifies that resources are stopped whenever the plugin exits (e.g., on `drbd-reactor` service restart, or plugin restart).

-It also contains a `runner` that can be set to `shell`.
+The configuration also contains a `runner` that can be set to `shell`.
 Then the items in `start` are interpreted as shell scripts and started in order (no explicit targets or anything) and stopped in reverse order or as defined via `stop`.
 This can be used on systems without systemd and might be useful for Windows systems in the future.
 If you can, use the default systemd method, it is the preferred one.